-The drive, ambition and enthusiasm of the Subject Leader is one of the major strengths in this department.
-The entire Social Sciences team are on board with new initiatives, will offer suggestions, take the lead, have an excellent work ethic and are highly collaborative.
+The new Subject Leader is very experienced and her experience is a major strength of this department.
+The new Social Sciences team are fully on board with new initiatives, keen to make suggestions, have a very good work ethic and are highly collaborative.

 Students’ Views and Attitudes